 Webinar #14 July 24, 2020 - Team Teaching Online & Addressing the Needs of Immigrant Latino Frontline Workers during the COVID-19 Crisis using Facebook as a Convenor

 This webinar features two lightning talks.
-First, Ashley Winkle and Claire Gilliam will share how team teaching helped the staff at Literacy Council of Tyler to transition from a face-to-face to remote learning environments by creating opportunities for teachers to support each other with technology issues, instruction, discussion guidance, & overall community building.
+First, Ashly Winkle and Claire Gilliam will share how team teaching helped the staff at Literacy Council of Tyler to transition from a face-to-face to remote learning environments by creating opportunities for teachers to support each other with technology issues, instruction, discussion guidance, & overall community building.
 Then Monica Zambrano and Zazil Rojas from Building Skills Partnership will share how their employer-union partnership work used Facebook as a convenor to help address the Needs of Immigrant Latino Frontline Workers during the COVID-19 Crisis.
 Following the lightning talks, we’ll break into two discussions and you can choose which topic you’d like to further explore

 - Watch the recording here.